 I like it when they show me what works and what doesn’t so I can learn not to make the same mistakes.

 Homesteading is not a competition of who is doing what right or wrong.

 Homesteading is trying to live a back to basics lifestyle, no matter where you are in that journey.

 So let’s lift each other up and celebrate our similarities, not our differences.

 As for our homestead, we will continue to be modern homesteaders.
 If you want to learn how to be a modern homesteader, please take a look around.
 We want to help you thrive as a modern homesteader too!

 What kind of homesteader are you?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!